-The games we played: 15 old-school outdoor games to play with your kids
+The games we played: 15 old-school outdoor games for kids straight from YOUR OWN childhood!

 As a kid, I can recall playing outside from breakfast until well after sundown.
 It took at least four warnings of “you’re grounded if you don’t get in this house NOW” before my siblings and I would begrudgingly go inside.